 “People involved in public protest should use social media to their strengths, like getting their message across.
 But they should not use them for things like discussing tactics.
 They might as well be having a tactical meeting with their opponents sitting in and listening.”For example, if antifascist organisers were discussing their plans on social media, they can assume that a fascist organisation will be watching.
 Social media sites are the last place you want to post something like that,” he said.

-We seek to support, educate and unify Indigenous Bloggers & Activists covering news information important to Original Peoples, First Nations communities and other ethnic-minorities subjected to discrimination, marginalisation and genocide.
+The Aboriginal News Group (ANG) seeks to support, educate and unify Indigenous bloggers & Indigenist Activists covering news information important to Original Peoples, First Nations communities and other ethnic-minorities subjected to discrimination, marginalisation, neoliberal exploitation racialism and genocide.

 - SBS sports reporter Scott McIntyre sacked over ‘disrespectful’ Anzac tweets | Media | The Guardian

 - Italy investigators say Vatican link in ‘al-Qaeda’ arrests – BBC News

 - Arizona Sheriff Describes Investigation Into Judge’s Wife